Policies and Procedures

 Withdrawing from an Online Course

 Registrations will not be held without advance payment arrangements.
-An 80% refund will be issued if a student withdraws at least two weeks in advance of the course start date.
-If notification of withdrawal is received less than two weeks before the start date, the student will receive a 50% refund.
+An 80% refund will be issued if a student withdraws at least ten business days in advance of the course start date.
+If notification of withdrawal is received less than ten business days before the start date, the student will receive a 50% refund.
 There will be no refund for withdrawals that take place after the course start date.
-All withdrawals must be in writing and sent to the attention of the Program Manager.
+All withdrawals must be in writing and sent to the attention of the Program Director.
 Non submission of assignments does not constitute a withdrawal.

 Students' fees must be paid in full before they are permitted to: